10 – Destiny

 We all loved her solo songs in Fleetwood Mac, but “Bella Donna,” delivered on what we all had wanted; more Stevie Nicks songs.
 In one song, “Bella Donna,” defined the mystical presence that had become synonymous with songs like “Rhiannon,” and “Gold Dust Woman.”
 The album and song “Bella Donna,” took that mystique to a whole new level.

 # 2 – Wild Heart

-What had begun with “Bella Donna,” evolved with The Wild Heart .
+What had begun with “Bella Donna,” evolved with The Wild Heart.
 While the mystical forces of enchantment still resonated throughout her work, The Wild Heart album took on a more romantic perspective.
 It was a focus that defined the concepts of heartbreak, abandonment and the search for true loves among the counter concepts of lust and freedom.
-The albums self titled opening track may have never been released as a single, but it was easily our favorite song on an album which we previously stated as our favorite Stevie Nicks album of all time.
+The album’s self-titled opening track may have never been released as a single, but it was easily our favorite song on an album that we previously stated as our favorite Stevie Nicks album of all time.
 So in essence, that is saying a great deal about the song “Wild Heart.”

 # 1 – Beauty and the Beast (Soundstage Sessions)

 Choosing the Number One spot on our Top 10 Stevie Nicks Songs list was a grueling experience because of the emotional connection felt towards many of her songs.
 Nonetheless, the fun of writing lists and viewing lists is to see what lay at the top.
 With the help of Paul Buckmaster’s wonderful string section and his masterful experiences writing arrangements for pop musicians, “Beauty and the Beast,” stands as one of the most spectacular performances in a career of spectacular performances.